built-on-openfin/csharp-starter/how-to.v2/save-load-snapshots/README.md

 ![WPF App](./wpf-app.png)

-By clicking the **Launch Platform** button this will request the **manifest.fin.json** from the Web Server and create an OpenFin platform, you should see the following window appear.
+By clicking the **Launch Platform** button this will request the **manifest.fin.json** from the Web Server and create an OpenFin platform.
+You should see the following window appear.

 ![Platform](./platform.png)